ELIXIR-Belgium/elixir-toolkit-theme/README.md

 ### Via GitHub Actions

 1. Make sure you have a GitHub workflow file setup similar to the one in this repo at [.github/workflows/jekyll.yml](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme/blob/main/.github/workflows/jekyll.yml).
+2. Go to Settings > Actions and enable Allow all actions and reusable workflows
+3. Got to the Actions tab of the repository and trust the workflows to run.

-2. Go to Settings > Pages and enable GitHub Actions as a source
+4. Go to Settings > Pages and enable GitHub Actions as a source
-3. Go to Environments > github-pages and remove the rule under Deployment branches if you want to deploy other branches than master or main via Workflow Dispatch (manually triggered action)
+5. Go to Environments > github-pages and remove the rule under Deployment branches if you want to deploy other branches than master or main via Workflow Dispatch (manually triggered action)
+6. Trigger the workflow by pushing a change to main or manually trigger the actions within the Actions tab of the repository.

 ### Via GitHub Pages